 The next day, I was woken by Maxine (my nine-year-old sister) charging into my room and belting me with her pillow.
 "Katie!
 Get up now!" she yelled.
 "Something funny's going on!"

 "What's funny?"
 I mumbled drowsily as my Pokemon woke with a start.
 It didn't occur to me at that moment that anything was amiss.
 True, it did seem a little quiet outside, but, then again, it was Sunday.
 But, as I listened more closely, I began to realise that this was no ordinary quiet Sunday.
 This was a deathly hush . . .

-"There never is on a Sunday," I said shortly, wondering what exactly she was getting at.
+"There never is on a Sunday," I said, wondering what exactly she was getting at.

-Little did I realise as I fed the Pokemon and got the packet of cornflakes out of the cupboard and poured the contents into bowls for myself and Maxine that this was the last time we would have even a remotely normal day.
+Little did I realise as I fed the Pokemon and got the packet of cornflakes out of the cupboard and poured the contents into bowls for myself and Maxine that this was the last time we would have a day that was even remotely normal.
 Our lives and those of our friends would soon be changed forever because of that glowing orb that had appeared in the sky.
-At barely seventeen years old, I was living in a changed world . . .
+At barely seventeen years old, I was living in a changed world.